fmedery/k3s-RaspberryPi/README.md

 # To do

-* Generate a SSH key pair for the project instead of using your own.
+* Generate a SSH key pair instead of using your own.
 * Automate k3S bootstrap in `post-install.txt`.

 # Hardware